When Dawn Came

 When Dawn Came is a 1920 American silent drama film directed by Colin Campbell, starring Lee Shumway, James O. Barrows and Colleen Moore.
+A print of When Dawn Came exists in the Library of Congress film archive.

 Plot

 A chance encounter with a writer who runs over his patient leads a poor benevolent doctor down a road of immorality and material wealth, before his faith in God brings him back again.